 The AVPAA will determine, based on the number of submissions, if a Review Board is necessary to assist with the allocation of funds.
 Members of the Review Board will be selected from current members of the Academic and Professional Affairs Committee.
-The AVPAA will act as the chair of the Review Board they seek assistance.
-Preference should be given to students whose participation requires written preparation for the conference (i.e. a conference paper, a poster, debate or panel remarks, etc.).
+The AVPAA will act as the chair of the Review Board.